Sachin-dot-py/Dishcovery/README.md

 # Dishcovery

-Dishcovery is our hackathon project—a web app that revolutionizes community food-sharing by connecting local homecooks with nearby food enthusiasts.
+Our project, Dishcovery is a web app that revolutionizes community food-sharing by connecting local homecooks with nearby food enthusiasts.
 It streamlines order management, ensures accurate dietary information, and eliminates the hassle of manual calculations and miscommunications.

 ---